-The Zorginstituut has concluded that, in the treatment of adult patients with symptomatic anaemia in case of chronic kidney damage, roxadustat complies with the established medical science and medical practice.
+The National Health Care Institute has concluded that, in the treatment of adult patients with symptomatic anaemia in case of chronic kidney damage, roxadustat complies with the established medical science and medical practice.

 In the GVS, the classification of medicinal products into groups of interchangeability distinguishes between, among other things, medicinal products administered through injection and non-injection medicinal products.
 For this reason, roxadustat, which is administered orally, is not interchangeable with darbepoetin alfa, methoxy polyethylene glycol-epoetin beta and epoetin, which are administered by injection (subcutaneous or intravenous).

 Based on the considerations mentioned in the report, the Zorginstituut reccomends the Minister to include roxadustat (Evrenzo®) on List 1B of the GVS.

 In the Parallel Procedure CBG-ZIN pilot, the reimbursement process starts while the registration process has not yet been completed.
 Medicinal products that go through this parallel procedure, rather than the current sequential procedures, will become available to patients more quickly.
 Due to the parallel procedure, the National Health Care Institute can rule on the reimbursement immediately after registration.